 Urges or cravings can intrude upon consciousness, occupying a sizable portion of the psychic terrain and placing a person in jeopardy of losing agency.
 An unhealthy impulse emerges as behavior if resistance to its expression is insufficient or absent, leaving one worse off for not having mustered the capability to act otherwise.
 The drama in psychological life revolves around whether someone in danger of falling prey to an unruly internal force will rally, correcting the course of the episode in progress before it reaches an unfortunate end.
 Inserting into the flow of thought a different set of considerations can alter the balance of power within the mind.
 The revised perspective could break the momentum of a surfacing threat while laying a foundation for behavior that allows a person to escape being captured.
 Gorging on food, drinking too much, shopping compulsively, or smoking day and night are among the forms of excess to which people become subject.
 These habits take hold because they succeed, during the interval before their impact subsides, in ridding the system of unpleasant emotion by flooding the body with pleasurable sensation.
 This tactic, which is useful in alleviating tension when the means aren’t available to meet the moment in a better manner, begets ambivalence about continuing to employ it.
 However acceptable, or at least tolerable, such conduct may be initially, when attention is primarily fixed on the relief it can deliver, along the way a shift may occur in how the reaction is appraised.
 Misgivings arise once the physical or financial costs of routinely yielding to temptation reveal themselves, or after the realization dawns that heading down the road being traveled is making it difficult to reverse direction.
 Over time someone gets caught between opposing currents, wanting to embrace the habit because of the bad feeling it can relieve, and wanting to stop the repetition because of the bad feeling it can engender.
 How the impulse is experienced is related to where in its cycle a person stands.
 As it swells somatically, or completes the leap between inner and outer worlds, it may seem compelling and alluring.
 But negativity often spikes in the aftermath of a reflexive act.
 The behavior that, in advance of its appearance, is seen as a vehicle for easing discomfort, comes to be viewed, after the opportunity to exert self-control has been lost, as an indication of weakness.
 And each addition to the accumulating number of lapses is likely to spur anew the unhappy recognition that one again couldn’t keep from happening what one now wishes had not occurred.

 The person who can no longer stand being driven by impulse, and who has reached the point of needing to gain leverage over it, begins the contest at a disadvantage.
 While the problem starts life as an outgrowth with, for each individual, a particular set of roots, its very expression, on occasion after occasion, causes it to become, for just about everyone, a contributing factor to its own persistence.
 The predicament facing the would-be master of runaway habit is that the impulsiveness which sparks a sense of urgency to reduce its occurrence, or to quash it permanently, also detracts from the ability to put an initiative at personal change into effect.
 Faith in one’s powers is not acquired through engaging in behavior that instills doubt about one’s capacity.
 Past deficiency undermines the conviction that success is attainable.
 It decreases the odds that someone, when facing a comparable test subsequently, will undertake an effort or persevere should the demands tax the resources on hand.
 To move from being unwilling to run the risk of not succeeding to daring to attempt what seems tough to accomplish requires establishing the belief that it is possible to perform the challenging action.
 Positioning oneself to exercise restraint in the presence of a rising hunger, after a string of defeats has lowered morale, begins with observing the behavioral record from an alternate angle.
+The purpose of this maneuver is to highlight previous demonstrations of strength.
 By focusing intently on instances, however infrequent, when a craving was subdued or evaded, a person stands a chance to withdraw attention from deflating setbacks, and to turn dormant potential into an active force.
-In recalling choice points where recalcitrant habit was bested, one reconnects with the know-how and can-do spirit at the heart of these deeds.
-Such memories could both energize the push to dismiss any fear of being unequal to the challenge and inspire an endeavor to repeat the successful performance.
+In recalling choice points where recalcitrant habit was bested, one reconnects with the know-how and fighting spirit at the heart of these deeds.
+As a consequence, an action typically thought to be out of range may newly be conceived as doable.
 The reminder I-did-it-before-so-I-can-do-it-again could permit the commendable side of one’s history, despite being a smaller part of the broader story, to act as prologue.
 Even a single strand of competence might be used to pull oneself toward a further uptick in efficacy.
 In the absence of evidence that bouts of excess can be prevented from running their course, a person will have trouble limbering up for combat cognitively, and is vulnerable to standing idly by the next time the wayward tendency starts to assert itself.